 Introduction: It is a fact that every positive number, y,

-can be written as 10 raised to some
+can be expressed as 10 raised to some

 power, x.
 We write this relationship in equation form, like this:

-For example it is quite obvious that 1000 can be written as 10 3,
+For example it is obvious that the number 1000 can be expressed as 10 3,

-because the exponent 3 means multiply 10 by itself 3 times and
+because the exponent 3 means to multiply 10 by itself 3 times and

-It may not be quite so obvious that 16 can be written as 10 1.2.
+It is not so obvious that the number 16 can be expressed as 10 1.2.

-This is a graph of the equation y = 10 x
+Let’s start by making a graph of the equation y = 10 x.

-To make this graph we made a table of a few obvious values of
+To make this graph we make a table of a few obvious values of

 y = 10 x as shown below, left.

-Then we plotted the values in the graph (they are the red dots) and drew a smooth
+Then we plot the values in the graph (they are the red dots) and draw a smooth

 curve through them.
-Then we observed that the curve went through y = 16
+Then we observe that the curve goes through y = 16

-We next define a function called the logarithm that takes a number like 16
+We next define a function called the logarithm function that takes a number like 16

-as input, calculates that it can be written as 10 1.2
+as input, calculates that it can be expressed as 10 1.2

 (click here to see exactly how this is done by your calculator),